kimbasabingoye/kattis/README.md

 ## What is this ?

-This repository contains my solutions to the programming challenges found on [Kattis]https://open.kattis.com/problems.
+This repository contains my solutions to the programming challenges found on [Kattis](https://open.kattis.com/problems).

 All the solutions are accepted by Kattis.

 ## How to find the related problem ?

 The folder name is the problem's name on Kattis.
-You can find the problem by substituting [filename] with the name of the file: https://open.kattis.com/problems/[filename]
+You can find the problem by substituting [foldername] with the name of the folder: https://open.kattis.com/problems/[foldername]

 Example: hello contains my solution for the problem https://open.kattis.com/problems/hello